rosariorussell/portfolio/content/_index.md

 </p>

 <p>
-Currently working on <a href="http://www.topcofounder.com/">TopCofounder</a>, which is a unique “Startup as a Service” model that offers equity for startups on a monthly subscription basis.
+Building <a href="http://www.topcofounder.com/">TopCofounder</a>, a unique “Startup as a Service” model that offers equity for startups on a monthly subscription basis.
 More details <a href="/blogs/2019-10_topcofounder_startup_as_a_service/">here</a>.
 </p>

 <br/>